ben-hampson/1Password-Deduplicator/README.md

 --tag <tag>        - Only looks for duplicates with the given tag. (untested) --vault <vault>    - Only looks for duplicates in the given vault. (untested)
 ```

-## Credit
-Originally created by [pauladams8](https://gist.github.com/pauladams8/1df2783103ee1594e7e82b3d9d182785).
-I've made it work with the latest version of `op`, added one or two features, and made it more readable.